 In Chap.
-12, we examine the bias that can be produced by the use of Phase 2 results that have been selected because of a favorable outcome.
+12, we examine the bias that can be produced by use of Phase 2 results that have been selected because of a favorable outcome.
 We have hinted at this source of bias in earlier chapters and have dedicated Chap.
 12 to this issue.
-We offer recommendations on how to correct for this bias when using prior positive results to design the next trial.
+We have expanded this chapter to include an approach based on the maximum likelihood estimation of a truncated Normal distributions and new approaches we published in the literature in recent times.
+We compared different adjustment methods with respect to bias and other measures such as the probability of launching a Phase 3 trial and the average statistical power of the launched trial.
+We offer some recommendations based on the comparative results.